 VoiceThread

 VoiceThread is a Blackboard-integrated tool to hold asynchronous discussions on slides, images, or video presentations.
 As the name implies, users add voice comments in the VoiceThread.
-Automatic captions typically appear within an hour, but editing is necessary to make them accurate.
+Automatic captions typically appear within an hour, and the quick caption editor can be used if you find an error in the automatic captions e.
 Faculty are able to edit all captions in the VoiceThread.
 Users are only able to edit their own captions.
+For more information, refer to VoiceThread’s resource on using closed captioning in VoiceThread.

 Other Accessibility Tools